 Fiat Professional Fullback ; Mitsubishi in disguise.

-The Fullback is in essence a Mitsubishi L200, which won the CCV pick-up of the Year award in 2015, that has been cleverly rebadged by Fiat, to allow them a crack at the ever increasing global pick-up market, worth a whopping 650,000 units across Europe, Middle East & Africa in 2015 with 40,000 of those finding homes here in the UK.
-The Fullback sees Fiat enter the pick-up market for the first time & rather than invest in their own technology, they have chosen the tried & tested Mitsubishi L200 on which to base their new product on.
+Fiat Professional launched their fist pick-up back in 29016.
+The Fullback is in essence a Mitsubishi L200, which won the CCV pick-up of the Year award back in 2015, that has been cleverly rebadged by Fiat, to allow them a crack at the ever increasing global pick-up market, worth a whopping 650,000 units across Europe, Middle East & Africa in 2015 with 40,000+ of those finding homes here in the UK.
+The Fullback has allowed Fiat to enter the pick-up market for the first time & rather than invest in their own technology, they have piggy-backed into the sector using the tried & tested Mitsubishi L200, which the Fullback is based on.

 The power & torque outputs of LX version are increased to 180hp and 430Nm, while the full-time four-wheel drive system has four electrically-controlled settings: 2H, 4H plus 4HLc and 4LLc with a locking central differential for improved traction.
-Its official combined-cycle fuel economy figure is also 40.9.MPG (6.6L/100km) and its CO2 emission figure is 186g/km.
+Its official combined-cycle fuel economy figure is 38.9.MPG & its CO2 emission figure is 186g/km.

 Although Fiat describe the Fullback as a ‘leisure vehicle” & I’m sure in North America, Asia & Africa it will be used both for work & for play, in Europe including the UK, the Fullback is very much a pick-up & where leisure time is concerned, will not in most cases be a replacement for your SUV soft roader.
 If your wife & kids had to sit in the rear of the Fullback for any length of time, I promise that they won’t thank you for buying one, because although the two front seats offer a fairly comfortable ride, those in the back will wish they were riding the relatively smooth ‘Rubber Dingy Rapids’ at Alton Towers, because it’s bumpy in there.
 There is though, plenty of headroom in the rear with even the leg room acceptable, unless you’re sitting in the middle seat. the rear.
 The rear seats are also placed high in comparison with the two front seat passengers, allowing those in the back to look down on the driver & front seat passenger & to get a great view of the road ahead.

-On road, the Fullback drives just fine in 2WD, although on our very steep bendy route – there was a lot of writing on the road itself, making me believe that the road we used had been recently ridden in the Giro D’Italia- first gear was required on a number of occasions.
-On the off-road section the Fullback performed admirably, although just like the L200, it’s shorter wheelbase & size is noticeably less able to handle the biggest craters & ruts, quite as well as the larger Nissan Navara or VW Amarok.
+On road, the Fullback drives just fine in 2WD.
+On our way back from Sunderland, we took a couple of off-road lanes on, in Cumbria close to Derwent Water & in 4WD, the Fullback performed admirably, although just like the L200, it’s shorter wheelbase & size is noticeably less able to handle the biggest craters & ruts, quite as well as the larger Nissan Navara or Isuzu D-Max.

 Goodies such as SatNav, Bluetooth & a rear view camera are fitted to the LX model, which I tested & so those of you who want toys in the cabin, will not be disappointed.
-Just don’t expect the dashboard & fittings, to be made of top notch plastics or feel soft to the touch.
-Like all Mitsubishis, the cabin quality is functional rather than luxurious.
-Perhaps the quality inside isn’t as good as you’d find in the new Nissan Navara or Ford Ranger, but it feels built to last none-the-less.
+Just don’t expect the dashboard & fittings, to be made of the top notch plastics or feel soft to the touch.
+The cabin quality is functional rather than luxurious.
+The quality inside isn’t as good as you’d find in the new upmarket X-Class or Amarok, but it feels built to last none-the-less.